Kong/swrv/README.md

   for when a component is serving from the cache immediately, but then un-mounts soon thereafter (e.g. a user clicking "next" in pagination quickly) to avoid unnecessary fetches.
+- `compare` - function that compares previous and new data to determine if data has changed.
+  By default, uses deep equality comparison from [dequal/lite](https://github.com/lukeed/dequal) library.
+  You can provide a custom function: `(a, b) => boolean` where `true` means equal (don't update data).
 - `cache` - caching instance to store response data in.
 See [src/lib/cache](src/lib/cache.ts), and [Cache](#cache) below.